|

 Polytechnic State University, San Luis Obipso where he earned

 a BS in Art & Design (Graphic Design concentration).
-Before
+He was employed by the Ernie

 was featured in the design annuals of Communication